Separate names with a comma.

 Hardly anyone, especially academically, holds to "classic" Scofield/Chafer dispensationalism anymore.
 But it does have some adherents on the popular level among those still toting the Old Scofield.
 This is probably found more in older dispensational bible churches (even though the pastor is probably a Ryrie type who may even sneer at some notes in the Old Scofield) and in more extreme IFB circles.

 I do not think it is accurate to say that Revised or Normative dispensationalists hint at anything like an alternative path to salvation for the Jews.
 That was the biggest difference between them and the earlier generation of Scofield and Chafer that made statements that suggested that salvation under the dispensation of law was by works.
-IIRC not even their adversaries at the time (including the 1944 PCUS report that condemned Chafer's teaching) charged them with anything like an alternative path of salvation for the Jews in the dispensation of grace (between the cross and the rapture.)
+If I recall correctly not even their adversaries at the time (including the 1944 PCUS report that condemned Chafer's teaching) charged them with anything like an alternative path of salvation for the Jews in the dispensation of grace (between the cross and the rapture.)
 But to state that they were confused by salvation prior to the cross is an understatement.

 The main difference between Revised or Normative dispensationalism (i.e. Ryrie, Walvoord) is PD's embrace of inaugurated eschatology with an emphasis on the already/not yet (influenced by Ladd here, as some amils have been as well) along with a lack of emphasis on the traditional 7 dispensation scheme.
 So they will say that the kingdom has been inaugurated, something that the traditionalists vehemently deny.